 How long do septic systems last?

-The lifespan of a septic system depends on the tank, the leaching bed, the soil, and how the system has been used over the years.
+The tank, leaching bed, soil, and the system’s usage history determine a septic system’s lifespan.
 Most well-built systems in the Kingston area last significantly longer than twenty years.
 A properly maintained concrete tank can last forty years or more, while fibreglass and plastic tanks also perform well when installed correctly.
 The leaching bed is usually the limiting factor.
 Traditional stone and pipe beds often last twenty-five to thirty-five years, but well-cared-for beds in good soil conditions can last longer.
-Chamber systems and raised beds tend to perform well on properties with thin soil or Canadian Shield rock, provided they are not overloaded.EcoFlo and other biofilter systems have different maintenance needs.
+Chamber systems and raised beds perform well on properties with thin soil or Canadian Shield rock, provided they are not overloaded.EcoFlo and other bio-filter systems have different maintenance needs.

-The primary tank still requires regular pumping, and the peat or filter media inside the unit must be serviced or replaced according to the manufacturer’s recommended schedule.
+The primary tank still requires regular pumping, and the manufacturer’s recommended schedule dictates servicing or replacing the peat or filter media inside the unit.
 When maintained properly, these systems can match or exceed the lifespan of a conventional bed.
 Habit use matters too.
 Large households, heavy water use, or older plumbing fixtures can shorten the system’s lifespan.
 Seasonal cottages or two-person homes often have systems that last much longer.
 A professional septic inspection is the best way to understand a septic system’s age, condition, and remaining lifespan.
 Inspectors assess the tank, the bed, soil conditions, and performance to give a realistic estimate of what to expect.

 How often should I pump my septic tank?